Frequently Asked Questions

 Q: What’s all this, then?

 The Other Reindeer are professional holiday carolers in beautiful Dickensian costumes (usually, sometimes other costumes) who not only sing, but also interact with and delight audiences of all ages.
-We perform a cappella 4-part holiday music in SATB quartets (sometimes trios or octets, but usually quartets).
-We have been in business since 2009, and typically book 150-200 gigs per season.
-Most of those bookings are in the Los Angeles Area, but we also book gigs in Denver, New York, and of course the San Francisco Bay Area.
-In the 2023 season, we booked 21 gigs in the Bay Area, and we could have booked more but we had a very small roster - we would love to expand the roster and book more gigs for all of us in 2024!
+We perform a cappella 4-part holiday music in SATB quartets.
+We have been in business since 2009, and typically book 200-250 gigs per season.
+Most of those bookings are in the Los Angeles Area, but we also book gigs in The San Francsico Bay Area, Denver, and occasionally in New York City, Charleston, or Savannah.
+This year we are adding Seattle and Philadelphia branches of our company as well.
+We booked 68 gigs in the San Francisco Bay Area in 2025; most Bay Area singers averaged 10 to 14 gigs each, but highly available singers booked about 20 gigs each.
+The Bay Area needs carolers more than any of our other regions; booking is going extremely well, but the number of gigs we can book is limited by the small roster.

 Traits I look for in Christmas Carolers: